Introducing the Library

 - Take general workshops on using the Library’s Enterprise catalogue or using the EndNote package to search and manage references.

 - Disabled and dyslexic students may ask our Disability Co-ordinator for help with using the Library.
-See our Disabled users page for details of the help we can offer.
+See our guide for Users with disabilities for details of the help we can offer.

 "I always strongly advise my students to contact liaison librarians when they are struggling to research their project essays [for] invaluable information and the sort of subject and research guidance that I simply would never be able to offer" Dr Sarah Brewer.
 International Study and Language Institute